 Doctors order ultrasounds for many reasons, such as to look for the causes of pain, swelling, and infection.
 Ultrasound scans are safe and painless.

-An abdominal ultrasound uses sound waves to make images of the abdomen (belly).
+A renal (REE-nul) ultrasound uses sound waves to make images of the kidneys, ureters, and bladder.

-An ultrasound machine sends sound waves into the abdominal area and images are recorded on a computer.
-The black-and-white images show internal structures such as the appendix, intestines, liver, gall bladder, pancreas, spleen, kidneys, and bladder.
+During the scan, an ultrasound machine sends sound waves into the kidney area and images are recorded on a computer.
+The black-and-white images show the internal structure of the kidneys and related organs.

 What if I Have Questions?

-If you have questions about the abdominal ultrasound or what the test results mean, talk to your doctor.
+If you have questions about the renal ultrasound or what the test results mean, talk to your doctor.